aniruddha1295/Skyfall_v.1/FLOW_EVM_DEPLOYMENT.md

 ## Deployment Status: ✅ COMPLETED

-The RainfallIndex smart contract has been successfully deployed on Flow EVM with full integration into the SkyHedge platform.
+The RainfallIndex smart contract has been successfully deployed on Flow EVM with full integration into the Skyfall platform.
 The contract is now ready for trading rainfall-based weather derivatives with real-time oracle data integration.

 **Network**: Flow EVM Testnet (Chain ID: 545) **Status**: Active and operational